Here are public bodies, like Bradford Council, Police, NHS, etc. I have put here details of nurseries and child-minders here also.

 Defibrillators

-• Tesco, at the fuel station – Defib finder says not available as at 22 September, 2023
+- Tesco, at the fuel station – Defib finder says now available, varied hours (suspect shop hours) as at October 17 2024

 Dentists